HumanMovementNeuroscience/capstone/docs/course_materials/exercises/exercise3/exercise3-student-instructions.md

 ---
 ### Step 5 - Iterate iterate iterate

+You are not being evaluated!
+You cannot make mistakes that will hurt your grade!
+Do a bunch, screw it up, tweak, tune, fix, and try again!

+The only determiniant of skill is Time On Task

 Feel free to discuss papers, ideas, or anything else that is relevant to your project in any of these channels.

 Edit and tweak all your prompts and channel descriptions as you go as your vision for what your project could/should/will be evolves